wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics end-to-end solution.md

 In addition to those data sources, they have in-store IoT sensors producing telemetry data that tracks the traffic patterns of customers walking the aisles.
 Each store has 50 sensors, and they have 100 stores equipped to provide this real-time data.
 Using this data they want to understand in which departments (or groups of aisles) people are spending most of their time, and which of those they are not.
 They would like a solution to ensure that this data gets ingested and processed in near real time, allowing them to quickly identify patterns that can be shared between stores.
 For example, as stores open on the East Coast, patterns detected in early buying behavior could inform last minute offers and in store product placement of products in their West Coast stores that have yet to open.

 WWI would like the option to enable their specialists to create data ingest and data transformation pipelines with or without code.
 They would like to accomplish this using tools that simplify the building of these transformation pipelines using a graphical designer, while also allowing their team to implement with code when preferred by their team.
+One particular pipeline they believe would be innovative would the one that keeps their product costs up to date automatically.
+WWI is thinking that if they could take the invoice provided to them by their suppliers, they could extract the part and costs and then update that in the data warehouse for downstream profitability calculations.

 Peter also mentioned that, in his experience, a point of frustration with the tools was how much setup was required before any preliminary exploratory data analysis could be performed.
 He would prefer a solution that allows WWI to quickly explore the raw ingested data to understand its contents.